-You don’t have to cover everybody who works for you, you can choose to cover some members of staff – Directors, for example – and not others.
-But it’s important to understand the implications of the Equality Act 2010.
-This makes it illegal to discriminate against employees, job seekers or trainees on grounds of age.
+You don’t have to cover everybody who works for you, you can choose to cover some members of staff only (Directors only, for example).
+It's also important to understand the implications of the Equality Act 2010, which prevents employers from discriminating against employees, job seekers or trainees on grounds of age.
 However, you may want to introduce a fixed probationary period for your employees, before they are eligible to receive Group Income Protection cover.
 Or you may decide to allow entry to your company’s scheme at certain points during the year – monthly or annually.

-You could group your employees into categories, and then assign different benefit levels to each category.
-Directors or senior managers, for example, may be covered for a higher level of income, or have a shorter deferred period than other staff.
+It depends on your structure.
+If you wanted to give different job roles different cover you could group your employees into categories and then assign different benefit levels to each category.
+Directors or senior managers, for example, may be covered for a higher level of income, or have a shorter deferred period than other groups.

-We can consider covering employees who are resident overseas, as long as they have a contract of employment with a UK company covered by this policy.
+In most cases we will cover employees who are based overseas, as long as they have a contract of employment with a UK company covered by this policy.

 If your employees need to be medically underwritten, we’ll either use a medical declaration form, or ask them to take part in a Teleinterview.
 More evidence may be needed, but employees are usually covered for their full benefit for a period of 90 days, while medical underwriting is being completed, subject to any pre- existing conditions.
 Anyone joining the scheme will be subject to the scheme ‘Actively at Work’ criteria.

 If you take out a ‘unit rated’ policy, you’ll need to tell us about any new joiners or leavers at the scheme anniversary date.
-If you have a single premium policy, you must let us know immediately about any new joiners or leavers.
-We will need you to send us details immediately for any members whose benefits are above the free cover limit or who do not meet the normal eligibility conditions.
+If you have a single premium policy, you must let us know immediately about all new joiners or leavers.
+For either unit rated or single premium policies you need to tell us immediately of any joiners whose benefits are above the free cover limit or who do not meet the normal eligibility conditions.

 Our aim is to make the claims process as easy and straightforward as possible.
-In the first instance we recommend that you phone us to let us know about the absence.
+In the first instance we recommend that you phone us to let us know about someone’s absence from the work place.
 This should happen either within two months of the start of the incapacity or, in the case of a 13-week deferred period, within one month.
 You’ll have a dedicated point of contact throughout, to help you and your employees at what will inevitably be a difficult time for them.
 Because every case is different, we’ll talk them through the most appropriate course of action.

 Your employees can make more than one claim as long as they have not exhausted any limited payment term period or, if applicable, received a lump sum payment.
 We will not make any further payments until a further deferred period has been satisfied, unless it is a linked claim.
 Any limited payment term applies to incapacity from one illness or injury.
 So where incapacity is from the same cause, we’ll combine the periods of incapacity and the total will be limited to the payment term insured.